How to Help Someone with Alcohol Addiction

 - Needing increased amounts of alcohol to achieve the desired effect.

-Another sign of addiction is the presence of a withdrawal syndrome, which may include symptoms such as:
+Another sign of addiction is the presence of a withdrawal syndrome, which may include symptoms such as:2,9

 It takes a lot of courage to ask the question, "Am I addicted to alcohol?"
 Many alcohol users who suffer from addiction to this substance also deal with denial, often asserting that the problem is not that bad, or lying about the use and consequences of alcohol.

-The first step to understanding your alcohol addiction is to be honest with yourself and evaluate your symptoms without bias.
-Take note of how much you are drinking, and talk to your loved ones about how they feel about your drinking.
+The first step to helping your loved one understand their alcohol addiction is to help them be honest with themselves and evaluate their symptoms without bias.
+Take note of how much they are drinking, and talk to other loved ones about how they feel about the drinking.

-A simple questionnaire known as the CAGE questionnaire may help you and your physician to answer the question "Am I addicted to alcohol?"
+A simple questionnaire known as the CAGE questionnaire (an instrument for identifying alcoholics) may help you and your physician to answer the question "Am I addicted to alcohol?"
 It is made up of 4 very simple questions:

 - C. Do I frequently try to cut down on my use of alcohol without success?